LARS-research/KGBench/README.md

 # KGBench

-KGBench is a toolbox for knowledge representation learning, which is featured with various automated machine learning methods (e.g. AutoBLM, KGTuner, Ax).
+KGBench is a toolbox for knowledge representation learning, which is featured with various automated machine learning methods (e.g. `AutoBLM` in TPAMI-2022, `KGTuner` in ACL-2022 and the HPO toolbox `Ax`).
 The AutoML techniques enable model and hyperparameter search to improve the performance on the representative KG learning task link prediciton.

 This repo is developed upon [LibKGE](https://github.com/uma-pi1/kge), which is highly configurable, easy to use, and extensible.
 Compared to the previous code, we have added [AutoBLM](https://ieeexplore.ieee.org/document/9729658) which adopts bilevel optimization to search bilinear scoring functions, [KGTuner](https://aclanthology.org/2022.acl-long.194.pdf) which has a two-stage hyperparameter search algorithm.
 In addition, it can add [Relation Prediction](https://openreview.net/pdf?id=Qa3uS3H7-Le) as an auxiliary training objective and [Node Piece](https://arxiv.org/abs/2106.12144) as a special embedder.